threefoldtech/info_grid/src/getstarted/ssh_guide/ssh_guide.md

       ```
       * Save in default location
       * Write a password (optional)
-* To add the private key, write
+* To add the private key, write in the terminal
     * ```
       sudo ssh-add ~/.ssh/id_rsa
        ```
-* To copy the public key, write
+* To see the public key, write in the terminal
     * ```
       sudo cat ~/.ssh/id_rsa.pub
       ```